shakhawat07/project-hunger-ending-react/README.md

 ### Project Highlight

-* Item 1
-⋅⋅* Aim is to remove the humger problems within 2030 ⋅⋅* All the billionaires will donate money each year ⋅⋅* Each person can donate many times in one year
+* Aim is to remove the humger problems within 2030
+* All the billionaires will donate money each year
+* Each person can donate many times in one year
-⋅⋅* Donate button will show total donated money in the cart ⋅⋅* Donate button will also show the list of names
+* Donate button will show total donated money in the cart
+* Donate button will also show the list of names